NexPlayer/Android-SDK/getting-started.md

 ### State Diagram

-NexPlayer™ handles state-changing API functions asynchronously.
+NexPlayer handles state-changing API functions asynchronously.
 The player’s state will not be changed immediately even if the API is called.
 Therefore, UI applications should check the player’s state using **getState** before calling the API.
 After calling any state-changing API function, UI applications must wait for the onAsyncCmdComplete message from the player before calling any further state-changing API functions.

-NexPlayer™ has five possible states:
+NexPlayer has five possible states:

 - NEXPLAYER\_STATE\_NONE
 - NEXPLAYER\_STATE\_CLOSED